 Important keyword locations:

-- Top level domain name (toplevel.com)
+- The top-level domain name (toplevel.com)

 - Subdomain name (toplevel.subdomain.com)